-Teeth bonding is a cost-effective way to cover cosmetic dental flaws and repairing minor injuries.
+Teeth bonding is a cost-effective way to cover cosmetic dental flaws and repair minor injuries.
 Dental bonding used for teeth contouring is made from composite fillings.
 Reshaping teeth is required when you injure a tooth.
 White filling material matches the color of your teeth so no one notices you’ve had cosmetic bonding.
 And dental bonding costs less than crowns.
 When you see dental bonding before and after photos, you’ll see the value in teeth reshaping.

 Depending on the reasons for dental bonding, very little preparation is required, and you may not even need anesthesia.
 The bonding offers both cosmetic and restorative benefits, as the material is colored to match your natural teeth.